chocolatey/docs/input/en-us/guides/usage/proxy-settings-for-chocolatey.md

 ## Existing Proxy Environment Variables

-Starting with Chocolatey v0.10.4, Chocolatey will automatically pick up the following environment variables if they are already set:
+Chocolatey will automatically pick up the following environment variables if they are already set:

 * `http_proxy`
 * `https_proxy`